-Ghalamkar fabric is a type of Textile printing, patterned Iranian Fabric.
+Ghalamkar fabric is a type of Textile handprinting or handpainting, patterned Iranian Fabric.
 The fabric is printed using patterned wooden stamps.
 The stamps are mostly made of pear wood which has better flexibility and density for carving and long-standing utility.
-In this workshop, there are hundreds of different patterns consisting of arabesque designs, flora and fauna designs, geometric designs, pre-Islamic designs, hunting scenes, polo games, Persian poems, Armenian and Hebrew inscriptions.
-Ghalamkar is also known as Kalamkari in India which basically is a type of hand-painted or block-printed cotton textile.
-Esfahan is one of the most important producing cities throughout the world.
-It also called; Qalamkar which means rendered with pen and ink that initially produced in the same method.
+Ghalamkar designs are mostly arabesque, flora and fauna, geometric, pre-Islamic, hunting scenes, polo games, Persian poems, Armenian and Hebrew inscriptions.

 |Size||160 cm X 240 cm|

 |Material||Hand Tapestry (Printing) with Wood Stamp on Cotton|

 |Usage||Bedspread, Tablecloth, Furniture Cloth, Persian Gift|